puppetlabs/puppetdb/documentation/acceptance_tests.markdown

         :aws_secret_access_key: <your AWS secret key>

-* The included configuration files in `acceptance/config` refer to resources (security groups, VPCs, etc) that exist in the Puppet Labs AWS account.
+* The included configuration files in `acceptance/config` refer to resources (security groups, VPCs, etc) that exist in the Puppet AWS account.
 If you're using your own AWS account, you'll have to create the appropriate resources and modify the appropriate configuration file to refer to them.